utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 # User Guide: EasyExam - Group 2

 ## Introduction
-Easy Exam is an integrated web service for exams generation aimed at university teachers.
-This includes access to a limited bank of problems proposed by the community of standard users.
-To guarantee the quality and growth of this bank, standard user must collaborate using the 4x1 system.
-In addition, it has a tool that facilitates the generation of their exams in a pre-established format based on certain selected problems.
+EasyExam is an online platform aiming to help teachers to generate problems for the exams that they wish to take their students.
+EasyExam works on a 3x1 system in which each the user sends 1 problem for every 3 they will recieve, it is in order to encourage the collaboration within the platform.
+The users can download the generated exams in PDF format.

 ***